Michael O'Connor (Canadian football)

-Michael O'Connor (born February 25, 1996) is a Canadian professional football quarterback.
-He has played for the Toronto Argonauts, Calgary Stampeders, and BC Lions of the Canadian Football League (CFL).
+Michael O'Connor (born February 25, 1996) is a Canadian former professional football quarterback who played in the Canadian Football League (CFL) with the Toronto Argonauts, Calgary Stampeders, and BC Lions.
 He played college football with the UBC Thunderbirds from 2015 to 2018 where he led the team to a Vanier Cup championship in 2015.

 College career

 Penn State

 O'Connor received several scholarship offers to play football and was named ESPN's sixth-ranked quarterback in the 2014 recruiting class.
 The 4-star recruit ultimately chose Pennsylvania State University to play for then-head coach, Bill O'Brien, and the Nittany Lions.
 O'Brien had resigned to accept a position as the Houston Texans' head coach, but O'Connor elected to continue with his decision to enroll at Penn State anyway.
 He redshirted during his first season there behind the incumbent starter, Christian Hackenberg.
 Near the end of the 2014 season, O'Connor announced his intention to transfer schools.